-Kaitlin Tremblay is a writer, editor, and independent gamemaker, focusing on horror, feminism, and mental illness activism.
+Kaitlin Tremblay is a writer, editor, narrative design consultant, and independent gamemaker, focusing on horror, feminism, and mental illness activism.
 Kaitlin is committed to fostering compassion, empathy, diversity, and inclusivity in all aspects of her work.
 Kaitlin is an active member of the feminist video game collective, Dames Making Games.

 As a writer, Kaitlin writes mainly about video games, feminism, and mental illness.
 Her video games criticism has been published on Playboy, Vice Gaming, The Mary Sue, Unwinnable, Canadian Notes and Queries, with an upcoming commissioned article for The Literary Review.
 Kaitlin’s other writing can be found on The Toast, Ravishly, Harlot Magazine, and in the youth oriented intersectional feminist magazine Shameless Magazine.